Graduate Research School Professional Development Program GRS GenAI Guidelines

 Guideline 3: Transparency

 Transparency of artificial intelligence usage is an expectation.
-All HDR candidates are expected to declare up front any use of GenAI in any work carried out, submitted or presented for assessment, explicitly indicating how GenAI has been used.
+All HDR candidates must declare in a formal statement any use of GenAI in any work carried out, submitted or presented for assessment, explicitly indicating how GenAI has been used.

 Guideline 4: Professionalism